 “Whilst figures will vary from home to home we expect an average saving per property of up to £350 per year”.

 The semi-rural locations of the sites, which are located primarily around the Burton-upon-Trent region of Staffordshire, enables the works to attract ECO funding through Kensa’s recently announced partnership with EDF Energy.
-In addition, the systems will be eligible for the Non-Domestic RHI, which supports residential district heating systems, further mitigating costs for the social housing provider.
+In addition, the systems will be eligible for the Non-Domestic RHI (this scheme has now closed), which supports residential district heating systems, further mitigating costs for the social housing provider.